dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 The workflow will maintain three properties:
 1. Never charge a customer without fulfilling an order.
 2. Never charge a customer twice for the same order.
-3. Maintain product inventory correctly.
+3. Reserve inventory for an order if and only if the order is fulfilled.

-Without DBOS, maintaining these properties is hard: users can click the buy button twice, the program can crash in the middle of the transaction, the payment service can fail, etc.
+Without DBOS, maintaining these properties is hard.
+For example, if the checkout service is interrupted after a customer pays, we have to fulfill their order.
+If a customer clicks the buy button twice, we have to make sure they aren't charged twice.
+If the payment doesn't go through, we have to return any reserved inventory.
+As we'll show, DBOS makes it much easier to write programs that do these correctly.

 :::info what you will learn
 - Handle asynchronous interactions with third party services